Abraham Lincoln: Philosophy and views

 Lincoln redefined the political philosophy of republicanism in the United States.
 Because the Declaration of Independence says that all men have an unalienable right to life, liberty and the pursuit of happiness, he called it the "sheet anchor" of republicanism, at a time when the Constitution was the focus of most political discourse.
-He presented the Declaration as establishing equality as a foundational principle for the United States, which had a significant impact on social and political movements in the US into the 20th century.
+He presented the Declaration as establishing equality as a foundational principle for the United States, which had a significant impact on social and political movements in the U.S. into the 20th century.

 As a Whig activist, Lincoln was a spokesman for business interests, favoring high tariffs, banks, infrastructure improvements, and railroads, in opposition to Jacksonian democrats.
 Nevertheless, Lincoln admired Andrew Jackson's steeliness and patriotism, and adopted the Jacksonian "belief in the common man".
 According to historian Sean Wilentz, "just as the Republican Party of the 1850s absorbed certain elements of Jacksonianism, so Lincoln, whose Whiggery had always been more egalitarian than that of other Whigs, found himself absorbing some of them as well."

-William C. Harris found that Lincoln's "reverence for the Founding Fathers, the Constitution, the laws under it, and the preservation of the Republic and its institutions strengthened his conservatism."
+Historian William C. Harris found that Lincoln's "reverence for the Founding Fathers, the Constitution, the laws under it, and the preservation of the Republic and its institutions strengthened his conservatism."
 In Lincoln's first inaugural address, he denounced secession as anarchy and argued that "a majority held in restraint by constitutional checks, and limitations, and always changing easily with deliberate changes of popular opinions and sentiments, is the only true sovereign of a free people."

-Religious skepticism and providence
+Religious views

-As a young man Lincoln was a religious skeptic.
-However, he was deeply familiar with the Bible; throughout his public career, he often quoted Scripture.
+As a young man, Lincoln was a religious skeptic.
+However, he was deeply familiar with the Bible; throughout his public career, he often quoted scripture.
 His three most famous speeches—the House Divided Speech, the Gettysburg Address, and his second inaugural address—all contain such quotes.
 In the 1840s, Lincoln subscribed to the Doctrine of Necessity, a belief that the human mind was controlled by a higher power.

-After the death of his son Edward in 1850 Lincoln more frequently expressed a dependence on God.
+After the death of his son Edward in 1850, Lincoln more frequently expressed a dependence on God.
 He never joined a church, although he and his wife frequently attended First Presbyterian Church in Springfield, Illinois, beginning in 1852.
 While president, Lincoln often attended services at the New York Avenue Presbyterian Church in Washington, D.C.
 The death of his son Willie in February 1862 may have caused him to look toward religion for solace.